Gospel & Universe 🍏 Starting Points

 Life to the lees.

 The epic spirit is stronger than hearth and routine.
 It can be bent and broken — as Byron and Joyce have shown us — but it remains stronger than ever.
 At every stage, from Darwin’s finches to Heisenberg’s electrons, we realize the extension of the space beyond our ken.
 We’re like Keats reading “On First Looking into Chapman’s Homer” in 1816.
 Keats is amazed by the power of Homer’s epic.
-He likens this feeling of discovery to what an astronomer must feel when he sees a new planet, and to what Cortes must have felt when he saw the Pacific Ocean for the first time:
+He likens this feeling of discovery to what an astronomer feels when he sees a new planet, and to what Cortes felt when he saw the Pacific Ocean for the first time:

 Then felt I like some watcher of the skies